 Places at the School, together with Government and Purcell School scholarships, are awarded after audition and are subject to satisfactory progress and conduct.
 Progress is monitored continuously and reported to parents.
-If there are doubts about conduct or progress, a warning letter is sent to parents or guardians.
+If there are serious doubts about conduct or progress, parents or guardians will be contacted more formally.